Chart Color Schemes

 Population growth drivers in Port Noarlunga South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, an above median population growth is projected for the area, with an expected expansion by 526 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.7% in total over the 17 years.
+However, all drivers including natural growth and interstate migration were positive factors.
+For population projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population dynamics anticipate above median growth for Australian statistical areas.
+Based on aggregated SA2-level projections, Port Noarlunga South is expected to grow by 452 persons by 2041, reflecting an increase of 14.4% in total over the 16 years.

 Frequently Asked Questions - Population